chufurd/HScope2/README.md

-# Horoscopes App
+# Horoscope App

-Welcome to the Horoscopes App!
+Welcome to my Horoscope App!
 This app provides daily horoscope readings for all 12 zodiac signs, built using React.

 ## Features
 - Daily horoscope readings for each zodiac sign